 This page is dedicated to whatever release I'm currently working on.
-Right now, that's "Anarchy at Prescott High", the fourth sequel to my bestselling enemies-to-lovers romance, "Havoc at Prescott High."
+Right now, that's "Victory at Prescott High", the fifth sequel to my bestselling enemies-to-lovers romance, "Havoc at Prescott High."
 If you haven't read book one, I suggest doing so before reading the following excerpts and teasers as they may contain spoilers.

-The release date for Anarchy is October 24th, 2020. *THIS WILL BE A LIVE RELEASE as due to an Amazon glitch, they cancelled the preorder without my knowledge* This page will be updated regularly with new teasers and release information.
+The release date for Anarchy is November 23rd, 2020.
+This page will be updated regularly with new teasers and release information.
 I appreciate your patience and understand with me as I work through the creative process to give you the best possible book that I can. <3

 If you'd like all of the latest updates, please consider joining my readers' group, The Bookish Bat Cave.

 Grab a Copy of Book One

 Grab a Copy of Book Two

 Grab a Copy of Book Three

 - ANARCHY AT PRESCOTT HIGH -

 “Tell me that they’re alive,” I say, lifting a hand up and rubbing it across my mouth.
 I’m used to seeing the bright waxy smear of lipstick on my pale skin.
 Instead, I’m almost too clean.
 Scrubbed raw and smelling of powdery soap.

 But I had to clean up, didn’t I?
 After all that blood …